 The acupuncturist typically inserts four to ten needles and leaves them in place up to half an hour.
 A usual course of treatment includes six to twelve sessions over a three-months period.

 Acupuncture is a quite safe procedure with a very low complication rate.
 The evidence behind acupuncture is increasing rapidly and most people stand to benefit from it.

 If you have Blue Cross Blue Shield insurance and would like to find out if you are a candidate for our treatment we would like to meet you.
-To schedule an appointment with our San Francisco acupuncturist, please call 415–415–1115 or book an appointment online.
+To experience the benefits of acupuncture, schedule an initial consultation for evaluation and first treatment.